giannilmbd/dynare/doc/manual/source/time-series.rst

        Creates a ``dseries`` object given the MATLAB Table provided as the sole argument.
 It is assumed that the first column of the table contains the dates of the ``dseries`` and the first row contains the names.
-This feature is not available under Octave or MATLAB R2013a or earlier.
+This feature is not available under Octave.

        *Example*